VHSgunzo/lux-wine/README.md

 # lutris-wine
-Lutris Wine Runner as sytem Wine and even better
+Lutris Wine Runner as system Wine and even better